ElenaCabelloYeves/mami-phageome-analysis/README.md

 The code accompanies the manuscript:

-"Early-life dynamics of the infant gut phageome are associated with breastfeeding and maternal contributions"
+"Breastfeeding and maternal microbial reservoirs are associated with infant gut phageome development during the first year of life"

 Figure generation and statistical analyses are located in the plots_stats/ directory.